This blog has been updated to include best practices and features for learning and development in 2020

 The points for each question range from +3 to -6, so there’s a lot to consider for a quick guess.
 Correct answers with a low certainty don’t achieve the fullest marks possible (1 out of 3), whilst incorrect answers with a high certainty attract a penalty of -6.
 With a leader-board displaying the results, you may think twice about what you know and don’t know!

 With the right feedback this assessment can help improve the learning outcomes, as it rewards honesty, encourages further study of the material and, with practice, leads to more confidently competent learners.
 This can be used to great effect in a compliance course as your learners will be really thinking about how they know the correct answer leading to a more informed, compliant workforce.

-Compliance training is often run periodically, with learners required to re-complete the training to prove they understand what is expected from them.
-Totara Learn uses Certifications to create renewable training programmes with scheduled notifications reminding learners to certify and re-certify.
+Totara uses Certifications to create renewable training programmes with scheduled notifications reminding learners to certify and re-certify.
 Keep learners engaged and informed by varying the training they receive.